 William Byron had inherited his title of the ‘Wicked Lord’ for a life that had included the illegal selling of family estates and ruining what little was left in revenge against his only son and heir William who having decided on his own love match and in true Byron style promptly married his cousin!

 He was also said to have pushed Lady Byron into a pond, attempted the abduction of an actress before his marriage, ordered the slaughtering of a thousand deer, ran up enormous debts for horse racing and cock-fights, shot his coachman to death, threw the corpse into the carriage where his wife was sitting and mounting the box himself, rode off.

-However, what is certain about this Lord Byron is that he stripped Newstead Park of all of it’s parkland, auctioned off a prize collection of family portraits, sold a fabulous brass Eagle to Southwell Minster and on this day Saturday January 26 1765 he murdered his neighbour and friend William Chaworth of Annesley.
+However, what is certain about THIS Lord Byron is that he stripped Newstead Park of all of it’s parkland, auctioned off a prize collection of family portraits, sold a fabulous brass Eagle to Southwell Minster and on Saturday January 26 1765 he murdered his neighbour and friend William Chaworth of Annesley.

 The two Williams as gentlemen of the Nottinghamshire Club had been enjoying a weekly tradition of dinner at the Star and Garter Tavern in Pall Mall, London when they began to bicker about the best way of preserving game.

 Wagers were set, the quarrel became serious, a challenge was offered and in an empty room lit only by a “poor little tallow candle” the two Williams drew their swords to which Byron promptly ran him through.